The moral of the story might be that there is no such thing as “open education”

 Don’t get me wrong– I think that the idea and theory behind open learning is great, and it’s one of the reasons why I advocate moving classes from behind the firewall of CMS like Blackboard.
 Education should be a public experience, and I think these folks– Dave Cormier, Stephen Downes, George Siemens, many many others– are doing great things.
 But I also think that open learning is not going to transform education until we get to the point where we don’t think a college degree as a credential for a particular occupation.
 And I don’t expect that to happen anytime soon ever.

-2 thoughts on “The moral of the story might be that there is no such thing as “open education””
+2 Replies to “The moral of the story might be that there is no such thing as “open education””

 1. I’m agreeing that learning and education are related, but not the same.
 I don’t think anyone is saying it is.
 I cannot say for 100% sure that someone cannot receive an education, meaning becoming proficient in some practice or body of knowledge, without paying a fee at an institution (Abraham Lincoln did pretty well on his own).
 What universities and colleges own is not the business of granting education, but credentialling.